onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

-    I will show you another world and deliver us from evil I want to make new connections and to justify them as best as I can and to hand them off to the collective I want as much money just to not have to think about boring mundane shit and to just work
+    I will show you another world and deliver us from evil I want to make new connections and to justify them as best as I can and to hand them off to the collective I want as much money just to not have to think about boring mundane shit and to just work I don't want to wait for black friday deals, to research the cheapest lights, learn how to edit, how to soundproof a room - all I want is to work on the book and dissipating its ideas

 eventually I'll publish even my carbon & plastic consumption, my travel